 Not so much, right?
 I am talking about some of the Albanian females.
 We know even the simple things growing up weren’t given freely, and maybe it’s still no walk in the park.
 More comments I have heard from people I have met;

 “She was Albanian, not allowed out of the house.”

 “They have crazy brothers or cousins.”

 “I had to drop her off down the street.”

 Personally, I haven’t heard any of this recently, all of this was years back.
-But hold that thought, I’ll come back to it.
+But hold that thought.